dmeim/ilovemypretty.com/public/feelings/renewed/message.md

-Embrace this sense of renewal—you've been through so much and now you're emerging stronger.
-This is your new beginning, and the past is behind you.
+Embrace this sense of renewal — you've gotten through it and are now emerging stronger.
+Let His love be your guide going forward.